 • Heavy traffic

-Below are some tips that will help you maintain a safe speed for various driving conditions.
+Below are some tips to help you maintain a safe speed for various driving conditions.

 TIP #1: Reduce Your Driving Speed in Adverse Road and/or Weather Conditions